Deep Learning for Deepfakes Creation and Detection: A Survey: Discussions and Future Research Directions

-On the other hand, current detection methods mostly focus on drawbacks of the deepfake generation pipelines, i.e. finding weakness of the competitors to attack them.
+Improving performance of deepfake detection methods is important, especially in cross-forgery and cross-dataset scenarios.
+Most detection models are designed and evaluated in the same-forgery and in-dataset experiments, which do not ensure their generalization capability.
+Some previous studies have addressed this issue, e.g., in \cite{Wang2020, caldelli2021optical, zhao2021learning, cozzolino2018forensictransfer, marra2019incremental}, but more work needs to be done in this direction.
+A model trained on a specific forgery needs to be able to work against another unknown one because potential deepfake types are not normally known in the real-world scenarios.
+Likewise, current detection methods mostly focus on drawbacks of the deepfake generation pipelines, i.e., finding weakness of the competitors to attack them.
 This kind of information and knowledge is not always available in adversarial environments where attackers commonly attempt not to reveal such deepfake creation technologies.
 Recent works on adversarial perturbation attacks to fool DNN-based detectors make the deepfake detection task more difficult \cite{Gandhi2020, Neekhara2020, Carlini2020, Yang2020, Yeh2020}.
-These are real challenges for detection method development and a future research needs to focus on introducing more robust, scalable and generalizable methods.
+These are real challenges for detection method development and a future study needs to focus on introducing more robust, scalable and generalizable methods.

 Another research direction is to integrate detection methods into distribution platforms such as social media to increase its effectiveness in dealing with the widespread impact of deepfakes.
 The screening or filtering mechanism using effective detection methods can be implemented on these platforms to ease the deepfakes detection \cite{cfr}.
 Legal requirements can be made for tech companies who own these platforms to remove deepfakes quickly to reduce its impacts.
 In addition, watermarking tools can also be integrated into devices that people use to make digital contents to create immutable metadata for storing originality details such as time and location of multimedia contents as well as their untampered attestment \cite{cfr}.
 This integration is difficult to implement but a solution for this could be the use of the disruptive blockchain technology.
 The blockchain has been used effectively in many areas and there are very few studies so far addressing the deepfake detection problems based on this technology.
 As it can create a chain of unique unchangeable blocks of metadata, it is a great tool for digital provenance solution.
 The integration of blockchain technologies to this problem has demonstrated certain results \cite{Hasan2019} but this research direction is far from mature.